-The Manteca Mural Society that is preparing to start work on its 28th mural — a salute to Manteca area residents who served in World War II — was launched in 2002 after Tom and Gayl Wilson returned from a vacation that took them to Chemainus, British Columbia and its extensive murals.
+The Manteca Mural Society was launched in 2002 after Tom and Gayl Wilson returned from a vacation that took them to Chemainus, British Columbia, where they saw numerous murals.

 Tom Wilson, who was involved in the Vision 2020 Task Force consisting of 26 citizens in 1998 that cobbled together a vision for the City of Manteca to pursue in 1998 for downtown and community development over the next 22 years, saw the murals as a way to create a focal point for downtown.